libreForms/libreForms-flask/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

 * Suggest your change under [Issues](https://github.com/signebedi/libreForms/issues) with the \[enhancement\] tag before making any pull requests.
+* Ensure that any new scripts you add conform to the project's [standard boilerplate](https://github.com/signebedi/libreForms/issues/78).
+* Ensure that any changes you've proposed to existing scripts include your name in the \_\_credits\_\_ list of that script.

 #### **Do you have questions about the source code?**